AmirSarkis12/connections-transport-app-symbiote/README.md

 React Router is the de-facto React routing library and for good reason, its very easy to get a static web app with a few "pages" connected.

 ##### Node-sass #####
 A no briner, once you go Sass, you'll never go back.
-I mainly used it because I preffer to seperate my css  by theme and I strongly prefer to nest my css elements where possible.
+I mainly used it because I prefer to seperate my css by theme and I strongly prefer to nest my css elements where possible.

 ##### Redux #####
 Being a small app, I thought it would be better to avoid Redux and keep a simple global state in App.js, however it quickly starting becoming messy, so after some tinkering and some refresher guides on Redux I took the plunge and realised I need to brush up on it..
 I did get it holding together nicely in the end.
 This part of the challenge has proven to be super educational!

 ## Commands